-13 [ Did you ever repo ort the gender or sexual orientation based harassment and discrimination? ☐ Yes □ No If so, please include or send within 60 days of submitting this Claim form to the office of the Administrator a copy of any documents (emails, letters, etc.) related to your reporting the gender or sexual orientation based harassment and discrimination. • al proceeding as a result of you reporting the gender or sexual orientation based discrimination, did you make a victim impact statement? ☐ Yes □ No If so, please include or send within 60 days of submitting this Claim form to the office of the Administrator a copy of the victim impact statement you made.
-15 F Please tell us you ur story. incident of gender o or sexual orientation based harassment and discrimination you listed in Question 13, please describe each in as How off When d Where d Did you Did any ten did the gender of the gender or se did the gender or se a speak with anyon trone witness the ha tation based harassment and discrimination started)? or sexual orientation based harassment and discrimination happen? xual orientation based harassment and discrimination stop? exual orientation based harassment and discrimination happen? the (for example, a parent, spouse, friend, etc.)? arassing and discriminatory acts?
-I manifestations (bruising, pregnancy, etc.)?
+13 Did you ever rep ort the gender or sexual orientation based harassment and discrimination? ] Yes □ No If so, please include or send within 60 days of submitting this Claim form to the office of the Administrator a copy of any documents (emails, letters, etc.) related to your reporting the gender or sexual orientation based harassment and discrimination.
+14 If there was a leg gal proceeding as a result of you reporting the gender or sexual orientation based harassment and discrimination, did you make a victim impact statement?
+Yes □ No If so, please include or send within 60 days of submitting this Claim form to the office of the Administrator a copy of the victim impact statement you made.
+15 Please tell us you ur story. incident of gender of tail as you can: or sexual orientation based harassment and discrimination you listed in Question 13, please describe each in as What I Was a When the ge How o When Where Did yo Did an nappened (please de nything said to you d did the gender or se nder or sexual orien ften did the gender did the gender or se did the gender or se us speak with anyor nyone witness the h stances leading up to the gender or sexual orientation based harassment and discrimination)? sescribe the acts of gender or sexual orientation based harassment and discrimination)? furing the incident(s)?
+For example, were you threatened (if so, what was said to you)? exual orientation based harassment and discrimination happen (please indicate the approximate date when tation based harassment and discrimination happen? exual orientation based harassment and discrimination happen? example, a parent, spouse, friend, etc.)? arassing and discriminatory acts? all manifestations (bruising, pregnancy, etc.)?